-LAFCo also extends its assessment, evaluating the "additionality" component of the transaction, which determines the likelihood of the transaction receiving funding without LAFCo.
+LAFCo also extends its assessment, evaluating the "additionality" component of the transaction, determining the likelihood of the transaction receiving funding without LAFCo.
 A rating tool, developed by LAFCo, aids in this assessment along with evaluating the impact intentionality of the transaction.

-The baseline data, collected during the pre-investment screening process, indicates the potential impact of the investment.
-This data includes indicators such as the cumulative number of supported SMEs, the value of loans committed, and the total number of smallholder farmers linked to SMEs.
-It forms part of the deal approval phase and enables the assessment of areas where additional impact can be achieved, as outlined in the principle requirements.
-This provides a clear foundation for measuring the investment's potential impact.
+The baseline data (which is collected at the beginning of the investment), including indicators such as the cumulative number of supported SMEs, value of loans committed, and the total number of smallholder farmers linked to SMEs, showcase a holistic approach to impact measurement.
 These indicators provide a comprehensive understanding of the investment's broader influence on local economies, supply chains, and individual livelihoods.